jfainberg/lattice_combination/README.md

 Graph directories resulting from the above scripts can be passed to `local/get_combined_lats.sh`.

+See also `lattice_combination_example.ipynb` for an example of how to run the algorithm in a Python notebook.

 ## Citation
 For research using this work, please cite:
 ```